 The timing and frequency of emails is important.
 Customizing timing and frequency for each customer will maximize the likelihood that your email will be read and acted upon.
 Using automated credit and collection solutions can help you overcome collection barriers and increase collections and cash flow.

-Anytime Collect, a leader in cloud-based credit and collection solutions, provides automated solutions for managing credit and collections.
-Anytime Collect is an experienced software partner that can help you maximize your collections and cash flow in the new normal.
+Lockstep Collect, a leader in cloud-based credit and collection solutions, provides automated solutions for managing credit and collections.
+Lockstep Collect is an experienced software partner that can help you maximize your collections and cash flow in the new normal.

-If you would like to learn more about how you can benefit from automated credit and collection solutions, please contact Anytime Collect at www.anytimecollect.com.
+If you would like to learn more about how you can benefit from automated credit and collection solutions, please contact Lockstep Collect at www.anytimecollect.com.